mawinkler/playground-one/docs/index.md

 - Simple S3 Bucket scanner now part of Playground One.
 This includes a dedicated [scenario](https://mawinkler.github.io/playground-one-pages/scenarios/as/tmfs-s3-bucket-scanning/).
 - Improved handling of public IPs in configflow when running on Cloud9.
-- Eventually existing Azure credentials are now made available within the container.
+- Any existing Azure credentials will now be made available within the container.

 ***0.2 Maintenance release (02/20/2024)***